 There is a Board-approved policy for the selection and continuation of office for directors specifying the nomination and evaluation processes to be followed.
 All directors are appointed at the AGM by shareholders' resolution.
-One third of all directors are required to retire annually by rotation and are considered for re-appointment at the AGM if put forward for re-election.
-The Board is permitted to remove a director without shareholder approval for due cause.
+One third of all directors are required to retire annually by rotation and are considered for reappointment at the AGM if put forward for re-election.